How to Backup Gmail Emails

 Method 2: Sync Gmail to a Desktop Client over IMAP

 IMAP keeps a continuous copy of your mailbox in a desktop client like Outlook, Thunderbird, or Apple Mail.
-As a result, every new message lands on your computer as soon as it arrives in Gmail.
+The same protocol also lets you migrate email from Gmail to cPanel or any other hosting account when you move providers.
+Every new message lands on your computer as soon as it arrives in Gmail.

 Step 1: Enable IMAP in Gmail